 Searching an unsorted linked list is slow.
 We can make that faster if we use a skip list instead of a linked list.
 With a skip list, membership is fast if you have the sort key: O(log F).
 Insertion is O(1) like a linked list if you know where to insert.
 Finding the best node is fast if the sort key is

 f, O(1), and removing a node is O(1).
-The adjust operation involves finding a node, removing it, and reinserting it.
+The increase-priority operation involves finding a node, removing it, and reinserting it.

 If we use skip lists with the map location as the key, membership is O(log F), insertion is O(1) after we’ve performed the membership test, finding the best node is O(F), and removing a node is O(1).
 This is better than unsorted linked lists in that membership is faster.